 In accordance with Head Start Performance Standard 1302.17, the use of suspension (see Pause in Care above) and expulsion due to a child's behavior are severely limited.
-If, after implementing and documenting all steps described above, in consultation with the parents, the child's educator, the agency responsible for IDEA (if applicable), and the mental health consultant, HSELP determines that the child's continued enrollment presents a continued serious safety threat to the child or other enrolled children and determines the program is not the most appropriate placement for the child, HSELP will work with such entities to directly facilitate the transition of the child to a more appropriate placement.
+If, after implementing and documenting all steps described above, in consultation with the parents, the child's educator, the agency responsible for IDEA (if applicable), community resources such as behavior coaches, psychologist and other specialists, and the mental health consultant, HS &

+ELP determines that the child's continued enrollment presents a continued serious safety threat to the child or other enrolled children and determines the program is not the most appropriate placement for the child, HS & ELP will work with such entities to directly facilitate the transition of the child to a more appropriate placement.